AllgeierSchweiz/azure-data-lakehouse-lab/series/Creating a Data Lakehouse with Azure Synapse Analytics (Part 2 of 5).md

 ----------

 You have now finalized the required preparations to start building your Data Lakehouse on Azure Synapse Analytics.
-We will continue with the setup in Part 3.
+We will continue with the setup in [**Part 3**](https://github.com/AllgeierSchweiz/azure-data-lakehouse-lab/blob/main/series/Creating%20a%20Data%20Lakehouse%20with%20Azure%20Synapse%20Analytics%20(Part%203%20of%205).md).